THE DEADLINE FOR THE 2020-21 XCAP TEACHING APPLICATION HAS NOW PASSED.

 Each faculty participant will receive a $10,000 salary bonus for co-teaching the course with a faculty member from a different Division or School, and each team will receive a stipend of up to $3,000 towards class expenses (for travel, resources, visitors, etc.).
 Salary bonuses will be subject to the policies of the Schools and Divisions of the participating faculty.

-XCAP course will not form part of the regular faculty teaching load, and faculty will not receive teaching credit for the courses.
+XCAP courses will not form part of the regular faculty teaching load, and faculty will not receive teaching credit for the courses.
+Emphasis is on innovative teaching and classroom experiences rather than grading, so faculty may offer the classes Pass/Fail.

-To apply, find a faculty partner from a different Division or School; devise a syllabus that fascinates and challenges while incorporating real-life practice and problems; and submit it at https://sifk.uchicago.edu/funding-opportunities/experimental-capstone/xcap-teaching-application/.
+To apply, find a faculty partner from a different Division or School, devise a syllabus that fascinates and challenges while incorporating real-life practice and problems, and submit it here.

 Applications are accepted from tenure-track faculty in any UChicago Division or School.
 Required application materials are a draft syllabus which includes a brief description of the course (including its goals and rationale), the c.v.’s of the two proposing faculty members, and an application form with contact information and the preferred quarter(s) in which the course would be taught.

-The deadline to apply for the 2019-20 academic year has been extended to 14 January 2019.
+The deadline to apply for the 2020-21 academic year is midnight on January 18, 2020.
 Instructors will be selected by late January.

 Previous XCAP courses include: